 The Community Accountability Programme (CAP) is an educational intervention designed as a restorative response to low-level shop theft.
-It helps participants understand the real impact of shop theft on workers, businesses, and communities while encouraging accountability and reflection.
-Delivered through a structured programme following a police referral, CAP aims to support behavioural change and reduce repeat offending.
+It helps participants understand the real impact of shop theft on workers, businesses, and communities while reducing pressures on law enforcement agencies.
+CAP is delivered through a structured programme following a police or security agency referral.

 Shop theft continues to present challenges for businesses, workers, communities, and the criminal justice system.
 Responses that rely solely on enforcement can place significant pressure on police resources while offering limited opportunity to address the underlying causes of low-level offending.

-A balanced approach is needed, one that maintains accountability, recognises the impact of harm, and provides opportunities for early, proportionate intervention.
+A balanced approach is needed, one that maintains accountability, recognises harm, and provides opportunities for early, proportionate intervention.

 Where low-level shop theft is not addressed effectively, harm can persist and repeat.